 Today the James J. Peters VAMC has 311 authorized hospital beds and 120 nursing home beds and operates several regional referral points including Spinal Cord Injury (SCI) and VISN referrals for Medical/Surgical subspecialties.
 For example, the James J. Peters VAMC SCI Patient Care Center is the referral point for VISN’s 2, 3 and 4 as well as Department of Defense (DOD) new SCI patients.

-Additionally, the James J. Peters VAMC serves as home to the Network 3 Telephone Triage service.
-This system, staffed by Registered Nurses and available 24-hours a day, provides telephone helpline service for veteran patients of 36 VA medical centers in VISN’s 3, 4, 6, 19 and 8 (for emergency back up only).
-This is the only VA telephone care program that is nationally accredited.
+Additionally, the James J. Peters VAMC serves as home to the VISN 3 Network Telephone Care Program.
+This Program is staffed by Registered Nurses and available during WHEN (Weekends, Holidays, Evenings and Nights) hours.
+They provide telephone helpline service for veteran patients from 27 VA medical centers in VISN’s 2, 3, 4, &5 and is emergency backup for VISN 6 and 8.
+This regional call center Program is accredited by URAC.

 The James J. Peters VAMC provides a broad range of inpatient and outpatient health care services and also has four Community Based Outpatient Clinics (CBOC’s) serving Bronx, Northern Queens and Westchester counties.
 We also serve VA Hudson Valley Health Care System patients with acute care needs and referrals to subspecialty clinics.